The Fibromyalgia Diet

 In a very small preliminary study involving people with nerve impingement syndromes, burn injuries, and fibromyalgia, omega-3 fatty acids from fish appeared to significantly reduce pain.
 More research is needed to confirm the pain-relieving benefit of omega-3, but ask your doctor whether a fish oil supplement is worth trying for your fibro pain -- and at what dose.
 You can also add more cold-water fish to your diet, like salmon and tuna.

-Watch for Caffeine Sensitivity
+Suspect Caffeine Sensitivity

 There's no evidence that caffeine aggravates fibromyalgia -- but too much of the stuff can cause dips and spikes in energy throughout the day, give you the jitters, exacerbate tummy troubles, and make it hard to sleep.
 So you might want to nix the java or keep it to a morning ritual if you have caffeine sensitivity.
 If you suspect caffeine could be causing you trouble, try weaning yourself over a few days, and track your symptoms in a journal.

-Avoid Artificial Sweeteners and Food Additives
+Avoid Sweeteners and Additives

 Some people are allergic or sensitive to certain foods and food ingredients, including gluten (found in wheat) and lactose (found in dairy products).
 Side effects can range from an upset stomach, to fatigue, to depression.
 And although no evidence exists about whether these foods help or hurt fibromyalgia symptoms, it's important to know whether you have allergies or sensitivities to them, since they could be making your fibro symptoms worse.
 Ask your doctor about allergy testing or elimination diets.